We have amazing support!

 Dr Stone has authored or co-written a number of books, including Aborigines in White Australia: A Documentary History of the Attitudes Affecting Official Policy and the Australian Aborigines 1697-1973 and published journal articles and papers on environmental and rural issues, water law and conservation.

-She is a Bunuba language speaker and is considered one of the most outstanding Aboriginal leaders in the Fitzroy Valley, and across Australia.
+June Oscar is the Aboriginal and Torres Strait Islander Social Justice Commissioner, a proud Bunuba language speaker and is considered one of the most outstanding Aboriginal leaders in the Fitzroy Valley, and across Australia.
 She is a strong advocate and activist for Indigenous Australian languages, social justice, women’s issues, and FASD.
 Her courage and determination to address the most complex and sensitive issues affecting the lives of Aboriginal Australians is inspirational.
 She does this with little regard for the immense personal toll that such actions necessitate.